siriuscore/docs/README.md

 ---
-Welcome to the Sirius documentation hub!
+description: Welcome to the Sirius documentation hub!
 ---

 #### Contribute to this documentation